sta-212-f19/website/content/policies.md

 ### How to get help

-All course discussion will be via Campuswire: [bit.ly/sta-212-f19-help](https://bit.ly/sta-212-f19-help).
+All course discussion will be via Campuswire: [bit.ly/sta-212-f19-help](https://bit.ly/sta-212-f19-discuss) ([Sign up](https://bit.ly/sta-212-f19-discuss-join)).
 There are two ways to get help:

 1. Post a question
 2. Participate in a discussion room